Amy Dilbeck Kiesewetter

 Inspired by her experiences as a survivor of childhood cancer, Amy is tremendously strong with a high level of sensitivity and understanding.
 She cares deeply for others and it comes through in everything she does.

 Amy is a natural leader and works diligently to guide clients to the best possible outcome for their unique situation.
-In all areas of her life, both practice and personal, she places great emphasis on empathy and advocacy, and building lifelong relationships.
+In all areas of her life, both practice and personal, she places great emphasis on empathy, advocacy and building lifelong relationships.

 Health Care Foundation of Ventura County, Board of Directors (2016 - Present)

-National Cancer Institute, Pediatric Central Internal Review Board member (2012-Present)
+National Cancer Institute, Pediatric Central Internal Review Board member (2012-2017)